Goucher College: Goucher Prison Education Partnership

 In 2012, Goucher founded the Goucher Prison Education Partnership (GPEP), a division of the college that expands the academic community to include individuals incarcerated in two Maryland state prisons.
 In 2015, GPEP hosted the Department of Education at the Maryland Correctional Institution - Jessup (MCI-J) to announce the Second Chance Pell Grant pilot program and became one of 67 colleges selected in 2016 to provide individuals incarcerated in the U.S. the opportunity to use federal Pell grants to earn college credits.
 Goucher offers a bachelor's degree in American Studies to students enrolled through GPEP.
 The division primarily operates on private grants and donations raised by its staff, with some funds provided through federal Pell grants.
 Each year, around 130 GPEP students at MCI-J and the Maryland Correctional Institution for Women (MCIW) enroll in college classes taught by faculty from Goucher and other local colleges and universities.

 Student life

 Clubs and extracurriculars

 Goucher has over 60 student-run clubs including the Chem Club, which is the oldest continuously operating club on campus, Hillel, an a capella group called Red Hot Blue, a poetry club, a black student union called Umoja, Model United Nations, and a student-labor action committee.
 The college publishes a bi-weekly student newspaper called The Quindecim and a literary arts journal called Preface.
-Other media run by the school is Goucher Student Radio, which contains a host of student, staff, and faculty programming and is streamed online.
+Other media run by the school include Goucher Student Radio, which contains a host of student, staff, and faculty programming and is streamed online.
 Many students participate in Goucher Student Government, which holds elections, oversees the activities of clubs, passes resolutions, and votes on matters affecting the general student body.
 Similar to other private liberal arts schools in the northeast, Goucher no longer recognizes any fraternities or sororities on campus.